 Each pickup (including passengers bringing a friend) in Lyft Lines counts as one ride.

-Rides canceled because of an incorrect number of passengers (like when a passenger shows up with more friends than indicated in the app) are considered 'no show.'
+Rides cancelled because of an incorrect number of passengers (like when a passenger shows up with more friends than indicated in the app) are considered 'no show.'

 If a request counts down to zero before you accept it, your acceptance rate may decrease.